NodeMixaholic/callienaps-launcher/README.md

 ## NOTE
 WE DO NOT ENDORSE UNAUTHORIZED HACKING, INCLUDING HACKING GAMES TO GET AN ADVANTAGE.
 THIS TOOL IS SIMPLY FOR REVERSE ENGINEERING, DEBUGGING, EDUCATION, AND BUG HUNTING PURPOSES.

+Also note we do use fluxus but only to bootstrap our code, as well as for a backup if anything goes wrong.

 ## Dependencies
 brew install pgrep wget